-How to Grow Your Brand in the Midst of Crisis: 8 Success Stories
+How to Grow Your Brand During COVID-19: 8 Success Stories

-Meanwhile, small businesses that aren’t part of the digital revolution are afraid to fall into the “nonessentials” pile.
-From your favorite bakery next door to an event planner you hired for your kid’s graduation party, to niche lifestyle brands, the present crisis leaves countless small business owners gasping for opportunity in a future equally hazy in the short and long term.
+The last months have hit small businesses in the non-digital space the hardest.
+From your favorite bakery next door to an event planner you hired for your kid’s graduation party, to niche lifestyle brands, the economic crisis leaves countless small business owners gasping for ways to grow their brand and scale business in the short and longterm.

-Here’s how entrepreneurs from some of the hardest-hit industries are confronting the economic impacts of COVID-19 and taking their business to new heights as we speak — and how you can follow their example from home.
+Here’s how entrepreneurs from some of the hardest-hit industries are scaling their business and growing their brand as we speak — and how you can follow their example from home.

-You may think growing a brand in the event industry is the stuff of dreams right now, especially if you’re living in the epicenter of COVID-19 like Michelle McKenna Shuey, Founder at The Effortless Affair.
-But this NJ – based mompreneur thinks differently.
-For Michelle, growing her brand after having all events postponed or cancelled through the summer didn’t mean giving up.
+This NJ – based mompreneur thinks differently.
+For Michelle, scaling her business after having all events postponed or canceled through the summer didn’t mean giving up.
 Instead, she’s come up with quite a few permanent additions to her business model.

 “I have pivoted to a party delivery business… I drop party boxes to your door containing a local bakery cake, on theme paper plates and napkins, candles, banner, balloon, craft for birthday child as well as a birthday crown.
 I also include a Spotify playlist for the party and a list or virtual entertainment with pricing.”